jyn514/flower/README.md

 	- all files in `pages/` are semantically preprocessing files unless they have explicitly opted out with `preprocessors: []`
 3. embed pages into templates. then, run all "static" transforms (e.g. `.md` -> `.html`)
 	- embedding semantically happens after preprocessing the page but before converting the markdown to HTML (so you can e.g. have a markdown list that starts in a template but ends in a page).
-  - embedding is implemented as a post-processor; it's listed as a separate phase because it runs before all other postprocessors.
+  - embedding is implemented as a post-processor; it's listed as a separate phase because it runs before all other transformers.
 4. run all post-processing steps.
 	- post-processing steps must never depend on a list of all files (since that would prevent us from statically constructing build.ninja).
 	- post-processing steps must not change the filename.